ipetpandas/ipetpandas/README.md

 Aside from my technical skills, I have a keen eye for design and a strong passion for creating visually appealing and user-friendly websites.
 At a young age, I worked on several web design projects, where I gained practical experience in UI/UX design, HTML, CSS, and responsive web design principles.
 I am excited about the prospect of using my technical and design skills to build innovative and engaging web applications that enhance the user experience.

 ## Quick facts:
-- 🎮 Very passionate about gaming and would one day love to breaking into the industry
+- 🎮 Gamer with big dreams to break into the industry
-- 😋 Big ol' foodie and will eat anything
+- 😋 Big ol' foodie
-- 🎹 Played the piano since 7 years old
+- 🎹 Been playing the piano since 7 yeears old
 - 🎨 I enjoy creating digital art in my free time.
 Check out my work on <a href="https://behance.net/ipetpandas">Behance</a>!

 ## Languages: